PREVIOUSLY PUBLISHED ON EXAMINER

 In Mobile Marketing, most messages and deliverables are able to be monetized.
 This is awesome!
 A lot of Cross Promotions between brands also take place.
 Additionally, a lot of the downloadable content, while it can be shared, is often times not.
-And yet, links, photos and video codes are shared at
+And yet, links, photos and video codes are shared at an extensive rate!

 This means that more measurables are able to be analyzed for true numbers.
 We can also tell demographical information much more efficiently, because “mobile means personal.”
 So, we learn the psychology behind our consumers and who to thank for our success!
-This will lead to more personalization, customized marketing plans
+This will lead to more personalization, customized marketing plans and Brand Loyalty.

 Through Mobile Content Delivery in using it as a means for Marketing and even Revenue-generating Marketing, our products are always with our consumers.
 When speaking with friends, family, and associates, they have a point of reference, to explain what they are talking about (when talking about our brand) with visuals and audio.
 Because they will show this content on their mobile device, they will quickly take their device back, leaving the other person curious.